-- You can register at the clerk's office through Nov.
-2, or at the polls on Election Day. - Bring a document with your name and your address.
-This must be: a recent utility bill (electric, cell, phone, cable, etc.); a lease; a bank statement; a pay check; an employer photo ID card; a government check, license or document (including any public school class schedule, grade report or any federal or state financial aid notice or letter); a college photo ID along with a university fee receipt (many schools have these available on their website) or a list of U.S. Citizen dorm residents provided by the college; a driver's license or state ID card that has your voting address on it; or a letter from a shelter or agency serving the homeless. - Proof of registration documents can be shown to poll workers electronically from a smartphone or laptop, although not all polling places have wireless internet. - You cannot use credit card bills, collection notices, magazines, or personal mail as proof of residence. - If you have a Wisconsin driver's license, bring it to put the license number on the voter registration form.
+- You can register at the clerk's office through Oct.
+31, or at the polls on Election Day. - Bring a document with your name and your address.
+This must be: a college photo ID along with a university fee receipt (many schools have these available on their website); a recent utility bill (electric, cell, phone, internet, cable, etc.); a lease; a bank statement; a pay check; an employer photo ID card; a government check, license or document (including any public school class schedule, grade report or any federal or state financial aid notice or letter); a driver's license or state ID card that has your voting address on it; or a letter from a shelter or agency serving the homeless. - Proof of registration documents can be shown to poll workers electronically from a smartphone or laptop, although not all polling places have wireless internet. - You cannot use credit card bills, collection notices, magazines, or personal mail as proof of residence. - If you have a Wisconsin driver's license, bring it to put the license number on the voter registration form.
 (If you don't have a license, use your state ID card number or the last four digits of your Social Security number).